zadn/simple_flask_redis_app/README.md

-# simple_flask_redis_app
+# Flask Redis Application
-This repository contains code for a simple Flask and Redis application
+This repository contains code for a simple Flask and Redis application and the config to deploy using docker-compose.